kevinsogo/compgen/docs/HELP.md

 - "kg template" to generate template validators/checkers/generators

-- Use Jinja templating for makedocs, seating and passwods
+- Use Jinja templating for makedocs, seating and passwords

+- Autocomplete feels slow. try optimizing

 - Use bare *